Shape optimization for interface identification in nonlocal models: Basic concepts in shape optimization

 \section{Basic concepts in shape optimization}

-For solving the constrained shape optimization problem \eqref{def:shape_opt_problem_PER} we want to use the same shape optimization algorithms as they are developed in \cite{shape_volker1, shape_volker2, shape_volker4} for problem classes that are comparable in structure.
-Thus, in this section we briefly introduce the basic concepts and ideas of the therein applied shape formalism, which are sufficient enough to understand and realize the numerical implementation of these methods.
+For solving the constrained shape optimization problem \eqref{def:shape_opt_problem} we want to use the same shape optimization algorithms as they are developed in \cite{shape_volker1, shape_volker2, shape_volker4} for problem classes that are comparable in structure.
+Thus, in this section we briefly introduce the basic concepts and ideas of the therein applied shape formalism.
 For a rigorous introduction to shape spaces, shape derivatives and shape calculus in general, we refer to the monographs \cite{Delfour-Zolesio-2011,SokoZol,Welker_diss}.